Cloud-First Application - People Development Magazine

 Don’t Underestimate Security and Compliance

-Security and compliance are two areas you can’t afford to overlook during cloud modernization.
+Security and compliance are two areas you can’t afford to overlook during cloud modernisation.
 According to a Box-sponsored IDC white paper, 38% of respondents highlighted security as one of the biggest IT challenges when it comes to remote access to data, applications, and content.

 Businesses must have a compliance framework in place to ensure cloud security.
 Without a robust compliance framework, you can expose sensitive data and violate regulatory requirements.

 To achieve this, leveraging secure cloud storage for business is a critical first step.
 Reliable cloud service providers offer advanced encryption, strong authentication measures, access controls, and compliance tools to protect your data.
-They also offer visibility and threat detection to detect dangers, identify undesirable behavior, and notify your staff.
+They also offer visibility and threat detection to detect dangers, identify undesirable behaviour, and notify your staff.

 Equally important is to implement robust data governance and security frameworks.
 This will ensure the safe and legal operation of big data and AI applications.